What we offer

 - improving their passion and ambition enabling students to explore, identify and articulate their passions and aspirations giving positive incentives for choosing post-16 and post-18 pathways.

-Our programme is designed for specific year groups, as well as those with the greatest barriers to Higher Education, and are delivered by our experienced education and outreach professionals at LiNCHigher and from across our partners.
-We deliver in schools & colleges, as well as through our online learning platform LiNCHigher Learning, resources and webinars via LiNCHigher Live.
+Our programme is designed for specific year groups, as well as those with the greatest barriers to Higher Education, and are delivered by our experienced education and outreach professionals from LiNCHigher, and from across our partners.
+We facilitate delivery in schools & colleges, both in person and virtually, as well as through our online learning platform LiNCHigher Learning, our resources, and the information you can find across our Future Focus website.

 Working with communities